syncfusion-content/blazor-docs/blazor/datagrid/how-to/hide-checkbox-in-column-header.md

 ---
 layout: post
 title: Hide Checkbox in Column Header in Blazor DataGrid Component | Syncfusion
-description: Learn here all about hide select all checkbox in checkbox column in DataGrid in Syncfusion Blazor DataGrid component and more.
+description: Learn here all about hiding the select all checkbox in the checkbox column in Syncfusion Blazor DataGrid component and more.
 platform: Blazor
 control: DataGrid
 documentation: ug
 ---

-# How to Hide Select all Checkbox in Checkbox Column
+# How to Hide Select All Checkbox in Checkbox Column

 By default, setting the type as "ColumnType.CheckBox" will render a column with checkboxes only for selection purpose.
 You can hide the "select all" checkbox in the column header.